batigolix/web-workshop/README.md

 Save your file as “index.html”.
 You have created an HTML file.
 HTML files contain all the content (text, images, videos etc.) and the structure for a website.
 HTML stands for __Hypertext markup language__.

 ## 2. Open the HTML file in a browser

 In Firefox or Chrome (or another browser) open the index.html file via the menu __File > Open (File)__.
-The website’s title will appear in your browser but there is no content in your website yet except the title “Art Burst 2018” and a bit of text.
+The website’s title will appear in your browser but there is no content in your website yet except the title __Art Burst 2018__ and a bit of text.

 ## 3. Create a document structure